-Research Methodology and IPR

-Course Code: MTRM-101-18, Credits :2

-Lecture es: 1hrs/week

-Course e Outcomes:

-At the Understand research problem formulation 0 Analyze research related information.
+Research Methodology and IPR Course Course Code: MTRM-101-18, Credits :2 Lecture Lectures: 1hrs/week Course e Outcomes: At the end of this course, students will be able to 0 Understand research problem formulation.
 0 Analyze research related information 0 Follow research ethics 0 Understand that today's world is controlled by Computer, Information Technology, but tomorrow world will be ruled by ideas, concept, and creativity.
 0 Understanding that when IPR would take such important place in growth of individuals & nation, it is needless to emphasis the need of information about Intellectual Property Right to be promoted among students in general & engineering in particular.
 0 Understand that IPR protection provides an incentive to inventors for further research work and investment in R & D, which leads to creation of new and better products, and in turn brings about, economic growth and social benefits.
-Syllab ous Contents: Unit 1: Meaning of research problem, Sources of research problem, Criteria Characteristics of a good research problem, Errors in selecting a research problem, Scope and objectives of research problem.
-Appro Neces baches of investigation of solutions for research problem, data collection, analysis, interpretation, asary instrumentations Unit 2: Effective literature studies approaches, analysis Plagiarism, Research ethics, Unit 3: Effective technical writing, how to write report, Paper Developing a Research Proposal, Format of research proposal, a presentation and assessment by a review committee Unit 4: Nature of Intellectual Property: Patents, Designs, Trade and Copyright.
-Process of Patenting and Develo Intern Development: technological research, innovation, patenting, development.
-International Scenario: International cooperation on Intellectual Property.
-Procedure for grants of patents, Patenting under PCT.
-Unit 5: Patent Rights: Scope of Patent Rights.
+Syllab ous Contents: L: Meaning of research problem, Sources of research problem, Criteria Characteristics of a good rch problem, Errors in selecting a research problem, Scope and objectives of research problem. baches of investigation of solutions for research problem, data collection, analysis, interpretation, ssary instrumentations Unit 2: Effective literature studies approaches, analysis Plagiarism, Research ethics, Unit 3 Unit 3: Effective technical writing, how to write report, Paper oping a Research Proposal, Format of research proposal, a presentation and assessment by a v committee Unit 4 Unit 4: Nature of Intellectual Property: Patents, Designs, Trade and Copyright.
+Process of Patenting and opment: technological research, innovation, patenting, development.
+International Scenario: ational cooperation on Intellectual Property.
+Procedure for grants of patents, Patenting under PCT. : Patent Rights: Scope of Patent Rights.
 Licensing and transfer of technology.
-Patent information and databases.
+Patent information atabases.
 Geographical Indications.
-Unit 6 Biolog : New Developments in IPR: Administration of Patent System.
+S: New Developments in IPR: Administration of Patent System.
 New developments in IPR; IPR of gical Systems, Computer Software etc. Traditional knowledge Case Studies, IPR and IITs.